Giant's Causeway, Portrush and Bush Valley Tramway

 Uniforms

 Drivers working the steam services wore typical railway footplate-like attire, namely: waistcoats (probably self-purchased), light-coloured cotton jackets and the fashionable working-man's headgear of the day, principally the flat cap.
-No badges of any kind were carried.
-Conductors on the other hand wore waistcoats (possibly company issued), along with single-breasted uniform jackets (with lapels), and soft-topped caps; the jackets do not appear to have carried any badges, and surviving photographs are not of sufficient quality to discern whether the caps were similarly unadorned.
-Drivers working the electric services were issued with the same uniforms as conductors.
+No badges of any kind were worn, including licence badges.
+Conductors on the other hand wore waistcoats (possibly company issued), along with single-breasted uniform jackets (with lapels), and soft-topped peaked caps; the jackets do not appear to have carried any badges, and surviving photographs are not of sufficient quality to discern whether the caps were similarly unadorned.
+Drivers working the new electric services were issued with the same uniforms as conductors.

 Further reading